Coleman’s 4 TDs lead 49ers past Panthers 51-13

 Panthers: WR Jarius Wright left with a leg injury in the second half.

-49ers: RB Matt Breida left after injuring his ankle late in the first half. … RB Jeff Wilson left in the fourth quarter with a head injury.
+49ers: RB Matt Breida left after injuring his ankle late in the first half. … RB Jeff Wilson left in the fourth quarter with a stinger.

 UP NEXT